Category Archives: Portuguese Royals

 Luisa’s daughter Catherine, later Queen of England and Queen of Scots, as a child; Credit – Wikipedia

 Spain’s plan to prevent a Portuguese uprising through Luisa and João’s marriage did not work.
 By 1640, taxes on Portuguese merchants had increased.
 Portuguese nobles began to lose their influence as government posts in Portugal were increasingly given to Spaniards.
-They soon realized that if Portugal became part of the Kingdom of Spain, they stood to lose all their power.
+They soon realized that if Portugal became part of the Kingdom of Spain, they would lose all their power.
 Luisa was ambitious by nature, and despite being Spanish, she supported a rebellion against Spain, saying to her husband, “Rather Queen for a day than Duchess all my life.”

 This situation eventually caused a rebellion organized by the Forty Conspirators, a Portuguese nationalist group composed of forty men of the Portuguese nobility.
 On December 1, 1640, taking advantage that Spanish troops were fighting in the Thirty Years’ War and dealing with a revolution in the Catalonia region of Spain, the Forty Conspirators’ plot unfolded.
 Secretary of State Miguel de Vasconcelos was killed.
 Filipe III’s cousin Margaret of Savoy, the Habsburg Vicereine of Portugal who ruled in Filipe III’s place, was arrested.
 Within a few hours, Luisa’s husband João was proclaimed João IV, King of Portugal, claiming legitimate succession through his grandmother Catarina, Duchess of Braganza, and she was Queen of Portugal.